What is mediation?

 How does mediation work?

 The mediator does not advise the parties as to what to do, and they do not make the final decision.
-The mediator simply assists the parties in an attempt to reach a resolution of their dispute.
+The mediator simply assists the parties in an attempt to reach a resolution.

 What is the mediation Process?